HeXuPKU/SPAGRM.github.io/docs/Step 1a2 Generalized estimation equations.md

 ```

 > **Note**
-> - If sum of model residuals is not zero, we should rescale them to make sure it's zero.
+> - If sum of model residuals is not zero, please rescale
 > - The column names of <code style="color : fuchsia">ResidMat</code> must be exactly <code style="color : fuchsia">SubjID</code> in the first column and <code style="color : fuchsia">Resid</code> in the second column.
 > - Each subject should match its corresponding residual.